 Dog Fouling: A fixed penalty will be issued to any known person witnessed by an authorised officer of the Council as failing to remove the fouling of a dog (that is considered to be under that person's control) from designated land.
-There are at present two regimes in place for issuing fixed penalties: Under transitionary provisions, a £50 penalty applies for fouling offences on most open public land (land previously designated by the Council under the Dogs (Fouling of Land) Act 1996), and a penalty of £75 for fouling on parts of the Borough covered by Public Space Protection Orders (specific areas of land previously designated by a Dog Control Order).
+The regime in place for issuing fixed penalties: Under transitionary provisions, a £50 penalty applies for fouling offences on most open public land (land previously designated by the Council under the Dogs (Fouling of Land) Act 1996).